danieleavolio/danieleavolio/README.md

-## Hi there 👋
+## Daniele here 👋
-* Daniele Avolio 22y Italian Developer
+* Daniele Avolio 23y Italian Developer
-* 🔭 Bachelor Degree in Computer Science at [University of Calabria](https://informatica.unical.it)
+* 🔭 Bachelor's Degree in Computer Science at [University of Calabria](https://informatica.unical.it)
+* 🔭 Attending Master's Degree in Data Science & AI at [University of Calabria](https://informatica.unical.it)

 ## 💻 Languages and Tools